KabalMcBlade/QuaternionCompressor/README.md

 A class used to compress quaternion, it is self included in one header, the QuaternionCompressor.h

-## Important

-For now it works only with x86 architecture due a couple of MMX call that actually doesn't exists in the x64 architecture!

 ## Usage

 Very easy to use, is a "Brutal" way but enough for some uses.